BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

+\stitle{Multicast-chain-based greedily plan generation. \,} To quickly generate the plan online, we use a three-step greedy algorithm as shown in Algorithm~\ref{alg:alg-plan}.
+First, we prune the sources to avoid any interference with serving workloads (Line 1).
+Second, we group targets connected with scale-up networking like NVLink as a group (Line 2) such that we can leverage the NVLink broadcast to efficiently realize parallel sharded parameter transfer, see {\fig{fig:parallel-shards}} and described below.
+Finally, we form multiple serial broadcast chains (Line 3--10) to generate the plan.

-Finally, we will generate the multicast plan by greedily constructing broadcasting chains, based on the fact that a serial forward chain is better in bandwidth-dominated transfer~\cite{DBLP:conf/icpp/VerstoepLB96}.
-Specifically, the overall transmission time is irrespective of the instances scaled with such a chain. {\fig{fig:ring}} (a) shows an example: suppose we construct a plan of $s \rightarrow T1 \rightarrow T2 \rightarrow T3$.
-When T1 receives the first layer, T1 immediately forwards it to T2.
-Meanwhile, $s$ will continue to send the second layer to T1, so the time of sending the first and second layer is overlapped.
+Specifically, a serial broadcast chain is formed by a set of source and target nodes, i.e., $S \rightarrow T_1 \rightarrow T_2 \rightarrow ... \rightarrow T_n$.
+Note that a node in a chain may have multiple GPUs.
+Such a chain has a nice property that it is optimal in bandwidth-intensive transfer like model scaling, because the overall transmission time is irrespective of the instances scaled with such a chain.
+As shown in {\fig{fig:ring}} (a), when T1 receives the first layer, T1 immediately forwards it to T2.
+Meanwhile, $S$ will continue to send the second layer to T1, so the time of sending the first and second layer is overlapped.

-Line 4--11 shows the algorithm.
-There are two important design choices in our algorithm.
-First, the order of target nodes in a chain is important especially when the network speed between nodes is different.
-We choose an order sorted by the link speed between nodes to achieve a faster increases in the serving throughput. {\fig{fig:ring}} (b) shows why: suppose the source ($S$) can send parameters to $T2$ faster than $T1$.
-A chain order of $S \rightarrow T2 \rightarrow T1$ is better than $S \rightarrow T1 \rightarrow T2$ because the downtime is only half.
-Thus, we will select candidate sources and targets based on their bandwidths.
-Second, we choose a multi-chain approach instead of a single chain, though a single chain has a similar multicast time.
-This is because multi-chain can enable more interference-free live scale. {\fig{fig:ring-2}} (a) shows this: suppose we want to scale two prefill instances and we want to do it lively.
-Since the scale is live, the KVCache will be transferred to the decode instances.
-With a single chain, only $T2$ can do the scale without interference, because at $T1$, the KVCache transfer (\ding{192}) interferes with the parameter forward traffic (\ding{193}).
-With two chains backed by two parameters sources (b), both $T1$ and $T2$ can live scale without interference.
+While a serial chain is sufficient for efficient parameter broadcasting for nodes that are connected with the same bandwidth links, multiple chains are necessary in a leaf-spine network where inter-leaf bandwidth may vary and in our live scale setup.
+This is because (1) multi-chain avoids relatively slow inter-leaf communications if each leaf switch has sources and targets (Line 6--7), and (2) it enables more interference-free live scaling especially in PD disaggregation setting. {\fig{fig:ring-2}} illustrates the latter: suppose we want to scale up two prefill instances in a live manner, the KVCache will be transferred to the decode instances once prefill is done.
+With a single chain, only $T2$ can join the live scale without network interference, because at $T1$, the KVCache transfer (\ding{192}) interferes with the parameter forward traffic (\ding{193}).
+With two chains backed by two parameter sources (b), both $T1$ and $T2$ can live scale without interference.